FlutterBootCamps/HW-8/README.md

-# HW-8
+# HW-6

 ## Description:
-Your task is to redesign this project (as showing in picture) to contain BLoC
+Your task is to create one page as showing in picture

 <img src="https://github.com/FlutterBootCamps/HW-6/assets/94991478/8a1bc6dd-c1c2-4e1e-89fc-945ef9d94ecb" width=300/>